 Easter Island: Follow your Antarctica expedition with a visit to one of the most mysterious places on earth—Easter Island.
 Home to the silent sentinels of a long lost culture, this tiny island is located 2,300 miles west of Chiles in the Pacific Ocean and almost 1,200 miles from its nearest island neighbor.
 Learn about the ancient Rapa Nui culture that grew up in isolation.
 Where did these people come from and why did they carve more than 500 giant moai (stone statues)?
 Learn from key archaeologists.
 From $4,190 per person.
 (4 Days)

-One pre-voyage hotel night in Buenos Aires; ship accommodations; meals as per the itinerary and most beverages aboard the ship; some meals on land; one hotel night in Santiago, Chile; all shore excursions and sightseeing; transfers to and from group flights; tips (excluding crew), taxes and service charges; services of a ship physician and expedition staff; bar tab and crew tips (starting Nov 2017, some premium beverages excluded); use of kayaks; expedition parkas.
+One pre-voyage hotel night in Buenos Aires; ship accommodations; meals as per the itinerary and most beverages aboard the ship; some meals on land; one hotel night in Santiago, Chile; shore excursions; transfers to and from group flights; tips (excluding crew), taxes and service charges; services of a ship physician and expedition staff; bar tab and crew tips (starting Nov 2017; some premium beverages excluded); use of kayaks; expedition parka.
 Subject to change without notice.